10 Jul The ultimate SEO Guide for your Shopify Store.

 Selling products is the ultimate goal of any online store, let’s look at some SEO tips on how to name and describe your items:

-- Product Title: Don’t overwrite your keywords.
-Write something that makes sense with the product and brand and think how to make it attractive to your potential customers.
+- Product Title: Be concise and write something that makes sense with the product and brand.
+Think of how to make it attractive to your potential customers.

 - Product Description: Common errors are copying and pasting the description of a product from your manufacturer or copying and pasting the same description for similar products.
 This adversely affects your shop’s SEO.
 All you should do is write 300-400 words describing and trying to add the keywords in the description (add them with logic, do not add them if it’s not logical)